Faraz7704/42-seat-selector/README.md

 This repository uses node.js, express and mongodb to create a microservice that selects seats for attendess of 42 events/exams based on the selection strategy specified.

 Contains frontend authentication demo to access the api.
+However, the demo build is not stable and lacks a lot of features that will fully demonstrate the api's capability.
+Therefore, I recommend using [postman](https://www.postman.com/) for making api calls.

 ## Usage